5c077m4n/http-responder/readme.md

 	2. `data`: whatever data you what to send.

+Porperties:
+---

+	1. `status`: the same as `statusCode` - for compability

+	2. `payload`: holds only a pretty version of the error (ie, no stack), to not leak sensitive information

 Or, you can create them by the pre-made static functions (`hr.notFound()` for example...):

+ Static function list:
+ ----

 `hr.continue()`,